seonhwakwon/Code-summary/README.md

 ```
 <br><br>

-8.save_api function save API result in the database if users clicks the save button, and display the result in template.
+8. Save_api function save API result in the database if users clicks the save button, and display the result in template.

 ```python
 def save_api(request, id, number, title, author, published_date):